sivlev/PHPMathObjects/README.md

 # PHPMathObjects - A PHP library to handle mathematical objects

+![Tests](https://github.com/sivlev/PHPMathObjects/actions/workflows/tests.yml/badge.svg) ![GitHub License](https://img.shields.io/github/license/sivlev/PHPMathObjects)

 The PHPMathObjects library was created with crystallographic applications in mind but should be suitable for broad variety of projects.
+The library has 100 % coverage with unit tests and is performance-optimized.
-The library is in active development, do not use it in production environment as the current API is subject to change.
+Being actively developed, it is not yet suitable for production environment since the current API is subject to change.

-![Tests](https://github.com/sivlev/PHPMathObjects/actions/workflows/tests.yml/badge.svg) ![GitHub License](https://img.shields.io/github/license/sivlev/PHPMathObjects)

 ## Installation